All travelers need a visa for Cuba. Some can get it online, others can’t.

-Let me clarify one thing here: even Americans can actually travel to Cuba; and though for them it is a bit more complicated than for EU nationals, it is actually doable.
+Yes, Americans can actually travel to Cuba; it is a bit more complicated than for EU nationals, but doable.

 Do You Need A Visa For Cuba?

-Chances are that you need a visa for Cuba – only nationals from a handful of countries don’t need to have one when traveling to Cuba.
+Chances are that you will need a Cuba Tourist Card – only nationals from a handful of countries don’t need to have it.

 Nationals of countries that aren’t mentioned above need a Cuba tourist card, but can’t get in online – they will have to get it at the nearest Cuban embassy or consulate.